-Just over 40% of the units in the Secondary Shopping Area are A1 shops, with a further high proportion (20%) currently in use as A2 (services), with a concentration of estate agents on the eastern end of West Street.
-The number of A1 units has fallen down since last health check by 12 and by 4% in terms of floorspace.
+Nearly half of the units in the Secondary Shopping Area are A1 shops (44.67%), although this includes a high proportion of A2 (19.33%) service type units with a concentration of estate agents on the eastern end of West Street.
+The number of A1 units has risen by 1 since the last health check and by 6% in terms of floorspace.
 One of the most significant changes related to retailer representation within this area is the recent closing down of the only fishmonger in Fareham, P&S Cripps, which has traded in the Centre for almost 100 years.